amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ### Promise catch

-Promise `.catch` method takes a function as an argument which handles errors if they occur.
-If everything goes well the catch method is never called.
+Promise `.catch` the method takes a function as an argument which handles errors if they occur.
+If everything goes well, the catch method is never called.

 Let's say we have the following promises, which one resolves or rejects after 1 second and print out their letter.